sympodius/org-novelist/README.md

 + `org-novelist-unlink-from-story` - Remove a linked story from the current story.
 + `org-novelist-count-words-in-story` - Perform an accurate word count for the story.
 + `org-novelist-count-words-in-current-chapter` - Perform an accurate word count for the current chapter.
++ `org-novelist-sprint-timer` - Start a word sprint timer, and report the results when the timer runs out.
 + `org-novelist-toggle-automatic-referencing` - Toggle automatic referencing on/off.